 I am a sessional lecturer at Canterbury Christchurch University, School of Public Health, Midwifery and Social Work; Faculty of Health and Wellbeing.
 A Practice Educator and Associate Fellow of Higher Education Academy (AFHEA).

 I teach domestic abuse awareness, impact and the importance of inter-professional working.
-This year I also taught on the MBA programme on reflective practice and importance of effective supervision .
+I have also taught on the MBA programme on reflective practice and importance of effective supervision .

 I work as an independent trainer and a consultant.